+Position or committee

+Other C-Suite Officer, please specify Chief Administration Officer

+Climate-related responsibilities of this position

+Managing annual budgets for climate mitigation activities

+Managing major capital and/or operational expenditures related to low-carbon products or services (including R&D)

+Providing climate-related employee incentives

+Developing a climate transition plan

+Implementing a climate transition plan

+Integrating climate-related issues into the strategy

+Conducting climate-related scenario analysis

+Setting climate-related corporate targets

+Monitoring progress against climate-related corporate targets

+Assessing climate-related risks and opportunities

+Coverage of responsibilities

+Reporting line

+CEO reporting line

+Frequency of reporting to the board on climate-related issues via this reporting line

+Annually

+The Purpose-led Performance (PLP) Governing Council holds the highest management-level of direct responsibility for climate-related issues, including overseeing the execution of the Climate Transition Plan.
+The committee is responsible for both assessing and managing climate-related risks and opportunities and providing overall coordination and strategic direction for driving Purpose-led Performance.
+The PLP Governing Council is led by the President, Global Flavor Solutions, EMEA and Chief Administrative Officer and is composed of senior executives with direct responsibility for a variety of functional areas, including sales and marketing, supply chain, human resources, environment, packaging, sourcing, community relations, and communications.
+This cross-functional committee is tasked to embed principles of PLP into every aspect of the business and is best positioned to manage and drive progress on climate-related issues as a result.
+The PLP Governing Council also separately reports to the McCormick Management Committee, which is the top-level senior management committee.

+Position or committee

+Sustainability committee

+Climate-related responsibilities of this position

+Developing a climate transition plan Implementing a climate transition plan Integrating climate-related issues into the strategy Setting climate-related corporate targets Monitoring progress against climate-related corporate targets Assessing climate-related risks and opportunities Managing climate-related risks and opportunities

+Coverage of responsibilities

+Reporting line

+CEO reporting line

-Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate-related issues Other C-Suite Officer, please specify Chief Administration Officer Both assessing and managing climate-related risks and opportunities Annually Sustainability committee Both assessing and managing climate-related risks and opportunities Annually
+Frequency of reporting to the board on climate-related issues via this reporting line

-$\mathcal{P}^{1}$ Purpose-led Performance (PLP) Governing Council

-(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored (do not include the names of individuals).
+Annually

-The Purpose-led Performance (PLP) Governing Council holds the highest managementlevel of direct responsibility for climate-related issues.
+The Purpose-led Performance (PLP) Governing Council holds the highest management-level of direct responsibility for climate-related issues, including overseeing the execution of the Climate Transition Plan.
 The committee is responsible for both assessing and managing climate-related risks and opportunities and providing overall coordination and strategic direction for driving Purpose-led Performance.
 The PLP Governing Council is led by the President, Global Flavor Solutions, EMEA and Chief Administrative Officer and is composed of senior executives with direct responsibility for a variety of functional areas, including sales and marketing, supply chain, human resources, environment, packaging, sourcing, community relations, and communications.
 This cross-functional committee is tasked to embed principles of PLP into every aspect of the business and is best positioned to manage and drive progress on climate-related issues as a result.
 The PLP Governing Council also separately reports to the McCormick Management Committee, which is the top-level senior management committee.